A Family's Kuleana

-Our fields are lush with high-nutrient grasses, and surrounded by guava, papaya, lilikoi (passion fruit) and citrus.
+Our fields are lush with high-nutrient grasses, and surrounded by guava, papaya, lilikoi (passion fruit) and avocado.
 We have incorporated a heavy focus on "canoe plants" as food source for our animals - plants such as 'ulu (breadfruit), uala (sweet potato), kalo (taro), and sweet apple bananas - rich in nutrients and brought by the original Polynesian settlers in Hawai'i around 400 A.D.
-We have also planted macadamia and pili nut, figs, and more to provide the pigs with forage and as tasty and nutritious a natural diet as possible.
+We have also planted macadamia and pili nut, malabar chestnuts, and more to provide the pigs with forage and as tasty and nutritious a natural diet as possible.
 Pigs also enjoy beer and revel in the occasional "happy hour" while watching the sunset over the West Maui mountains.

 The pigs have well ventilated, portable shelters that we custom designed and built to rotate regularly.
 These are outfitted with scratching posts for those 'hard to reach' spots, and teamed up with private tubs, or wallows, that provide them with cool pools for lounging.
 The pigs are followed by free range hens in their "Coop On Wheels", a.ka. "the COW".
 The hens 'clean up' after the pigs, provide fresh, organic eggs (which we cook up for pig protein), and nitrogen fix the land with their manure.
 We minimize the time spent on each part of the pasture and give the land time to rest and repair before bringing livestock back to this newly revitalized area.